simmplecoder/FrequentlyPostedReviews/C++/dynamic memory allocation.md

         }
     }

-The example above clearly shows that most of the time standard containers (like `std::vector<>`) are better suited for memory management than handwritten version, since they have automatic memory management and programmer won't need to worry about memory leak during exceptiontional situations.
+The example above clearly shows that most of the time standard containers (like `std::vector<>`) are better suited for memory management than handwritten version, since they have automatic memory management which guarantees no memory leaks even in exceptional situations.
 ##Caveats of automatic storage
 It is usually very small (on Windows, it is around 1MB), also it stores bookkeeping there.
 This means that allocating too much automatic storage will shorten recursion depth or any other deep function calls. g++ tries to increase automatic storage size, but it is not always possible.
 In general, size and lack of automatic storage is implementation defined.
 There is a well known exploit called buffer overflow.
 Exceeding automatic storage size will cause stack overflow, which is a type of buffer overflow.
 ##Summary